Millennials and their challenging anti-hierarchical ethos make them ideal recruits to a data-driven business culture, writes Graham Hogg

 Millennials can thrive in a data-driven culture because they love collaboration.
 This isn’t about coffee and beanbags; this is about the way that we interact with each other in meetings.
 Millennials routinely rank corporate culture as a major factor in how well they feel engaged.

 They want to work across teams and departments, and don’t respect corporate planning cycles or business unit silos.
 This is welcome, because such structures serve only to compromise innovation.
 Organizations should cultivate and encourage these collaboration and cross-functional development opportunities, not only to get the most out of the future workforce, but to build an effective data culture.
+One such company that has achieved all these aspects, and that can be regarded as a paradigm of data culture is Dataroom.

 Unlocking the value of data is a team sport